-Move a File to iCloud from a Mac with OS X Mountain Lion
+Move a File to iCloud from Mac OS

-From Mountain Lion onward, OS X now lets you move files directly into iCloud from your Mac, these files can then be opened on any other Mac or iOS device set up with the same iCloud account.
+The latest versions of Mac OS let you move files directly into iCloud from your Mac, these files can then be opened on any other Mac or iOS device set up with the same iCloud account.
+This is extremely convenient if you want to quickly move a file around but don’t want to copy it manually or with a USB drive, particularly when text documents that are lightweight and easily sent around through the cloud.

 - Click the file name in the title bar to pull down the contextual submenu and choose “Move to iCloud”